LeoMurri/PennGrader/README.md

 ### Lambdas
 #### Grader

 The _Grader_ lambda gets triggered from an API Gateway URL from the student's PennGrader client.
-The student's client as defined above to serialized the answer make a POST request to the lambda with the following body parameters:
+The student's client as defined above will serialize its answer and make a POST request to the lambda with the following body parameters:

 `{'homework_id' : ______, 'student_id' : ________, 'test_case_id' : ________, 'answer' : _______ }`

+The lambda will proceed by downloading the correst test_

 #### Grades